visionof2030-pixel/SG3-1_6-review-/README.md

                     ],
                     correctAnswer: 0,
                     explanation: {
-                        correct: "صحيح!
-'He was called 'Athlete of the Year.'' هي الجملة الصحيحة.",
+                        correct: "Correct!
+'He was called 'Athlete of the Year.'' is the correct sentence.",
-                        wrong: "خطأ. صيغة المبني للمجهول في الماضي البسيط: was/were + past participle",
+                        wrong: "Wrong.
+Passive voice form in simple past: was/were + past participle",
-                        grammar: "المبني للمجهول (الماضي البسيط): Subject + was/were + past participle",
+                        grammar: "Passive Voice (Simple Past): Subject + was/were + past participle",
-                        example: "مثال: The book was written in 2020.
+                        example: "Example: The book was written in 2020.
 The house was built last year."
                     }
                 }
             ],